Examples for .NET

 A single-page application where all the main features of TrueConf Mobile SDK are implemented:

-Connect to the server, log in as a user and log out by pressing the corresponding buttons.
+Connecting to the server, logging in as a user, and logging out are performed by clicking the corresponding buttons.

 Processing events: